Double Degree Programmes with College of Humanities and Sciences

 Artificial Intelligence Artificial Intelligence

-• Default is EE2211 Introduction to Machine Learning.
+• Default is EE2211 Introduction to Machine Learning or EE2213 Introduction to Artificial Intelligence.

-• Students who are enrolled in Architecture, Landscape Architecture, and Industrial Design may take the following courses in lieu of EE2211.
+• Students who are enrolled in Architecture, Landscape Architecture, and Industrial Design may take CDE2122 AI for Design in lieu of EE2211/EE2213.

-• CHS students who withdraw from the DDP after completing EE2211 and remain in CHS is considered to have fulfilled Artificial Intelligence in the CHS Common Curriculum.
+• CHS students who have read other courses prior to enrolment in the DDP will still need to complete EE2211, EE2213, or CDE2212.
+Those who withdraw from the DDP after completing EE2211, EE2213, or CDE2212 and remain in CHS is considered to have fulfilled Artificial Intelligence in the CHS Common Curriculum.

 Maker Space Interdisciplinary Course I